 THIS AUCTION WILL BE SUBJECT TO THE FOLLOWING PROCEDURES AND REQUIREMENTS.
-YOU SHOULD ENSURE THAT YOU UNDERSTAND THESE PROCEDURES AND REQUIREMENTS FULLY BEFORE SUBMITTING ANY BID OR OFFER.
+YOU SHOULD ENSURE THAT YOU UNDERSTAND THESE PROCEDURES AND REQUIREMENTS FULLY BEFORE SUBMITTING ANY BID.
 ANY QUESTIONS SHOULD BE DIRECTED TO THE ENBANK HELP DESK AT (+44) (0) 207 783 7700.

-1. ALL BIDS AND OFFERS SUBMITTED BY YOU IN CONNECTION WITH AN AUCTION WILL BE BINDING ON YOU THROUGHOUT THE PERIOD IN WHICH THE AUCTION REMAINS OPEN (THE “AUCTION PERIOD”).
-THE AUCTION PERIOD SHALL END UPON ENRON’S RESPONSE TO THE SUBMITTED BIDS, WHICH SHALL IN ANY EVENT OCCUR NO LATER THAN MIDNIGHT ON FEBRUARY 24.
-Once you submit a bid or offer during an Auction Period, Enron will be permitted, at its sole discretion, to accept or reject your bid or offer at any time up to the conclusion of the applicable Auction Period.
-Any decision by Enronto accept your bid or offer will be binding on you.
+1. ALL BIDS (WHETHER FOR A PURCHASE OR A SALE) SUBMITTED BY YOU IN CONNECTION WITH AN AUCTION WILL BE BINDING ON YOU THROUGHOUT THE PERIOD IN WHICH THE AUCTION REMAINS OPEN (THE “AUCTION PERIOD”).
+THE AUCTION PERIOD SHALL END UPON ENRON’S RESPONSE TO THE SUBMITTED BIDS, WHICH SHALL IN ANY EVENT OCCUR NO LATER THAN MIDNIGHT [should we specify time zone?]
+ON FEBRUARY 24.
+Once you submit a bid during an Auction Period, Enron will be permitted, at its sole discretion, to accept or reject your bid at any time up to the conclusion of the Auction Period.
+Any decision by Enronto accept your bid will be binding on you.

 2. This auction, and any resulting transactions effected through the auction, will be subject to the Password Application and Electronic Trading Agreement, as well as any applicable Master Agreements and General Terms and Conditions.
 Any transaction between you and Enron resulting from your participation in this auction will be considered a “Transaction” for purposes of the Password Application and Electronic Trading Agreement.